-- Grate or finely chop a bar of soap (you will need four ounces of soap for this recipe).
+- Grate or finely chop a bar of soap (you will need 4 ounces of soap for this recipe).
 You can grate your soap by hand or in a food processor.
 A food processor is the fastest approach.

-- Bring four cups of water to a boil on the stove.
+- Bring 4 cups of water to a boil on the stove.

-- Then, turn off the heat, and add your soap flakes.
+- Turn off the heat, and add your soap flakes.
 Stir to melt the soap.
 Continue stirring until the mixture is fully combined.
 At this point, the mixture will be very liquidy.

 - Allow the mixture to cool for at least 15 minutes.
 Then, stir it again.
 The soap should be slightly thicker now.

 - Allow the soap to cool for several hours or overnight.

 - Stir to check the consistency.
 If it seems too liquidy, reheat it and add more soap flakes.
 If it seems too thick, reheat it and add more water.
 The moisture content varies from one brand of bar soap to the next, so you will probably have to do a bit of tweaking to get your recipe just right.

 - Once you are satisfied with the consistency of your liquid soap, add a few drops of essential oil and/or coloring, if desired.
 The essential oil content should not exceed 2 percent of the recipe; 1 percent if children will be using it.

-- Pour your soap into your soap dispensers, and enjoy.
+- Pour your soap into your soap dispensers, and enjoy it.

 A bottle of liquid soap can cost more than $3, while a bar of soap may cost as little as 50 cents.
-That means it is at least 83 percent cheaper to make your own liquid soap.
+That means it is at least 83 percent cheaper to make liquid soap.
 If you go through one bottle a month, that is a savings of $30 a year.
 Shop sales and use coupons, and you could save even more.

 - Want to make a bigger or smaller batch?
-Use one cup of water for every ounce of soap flakes.
+Use 1 cup of water for every 1 ounce of soap flakes.